What is a Theme in Literature? Transcript (English and Spanish subtitles available in video. Click HERE for the Spanish transcript)

 Usually, the more we look at an issue, the more we can see the complexity lurking behind the easy answers, and the less useful we find simplistic advice, like be yourself.
 That’s why the best stories and novels usually try to avoid it.
 Instead, they show the big, complicated questions beneath the advice, like how do you know who you are, and where does identity come from?
 They develop themes, in other words.
 Not morals.

 A theme is a central, unifying idea.
 It’s the bigger issue that emerges as the characters pursue their goals.
-It has less to do with whether they’ll win the race, or get the date, or find the treasure, and more to do with the deeper questions about identity, philosophy, or morality that arise during their attempts.
+It has less to do with whether they’ll win the race, or get the date, or find the treasure, and more to do with the deeper questions and conflicts about identity, philosophy, or morality that arise during their attempts.

 A moral, on the other hand, is a message, a recommendation for how to live.
 They can be useful for children, who need guidance and simplicity to make sense of the world, but usually the more we experience the world for ourselves, the more these simplistic answers feel unsatisfying, even insulting.
 What good is advice like “be yourself,” when the “self” inside us is still emerging, and ambiguous, and half-finished, and full of contradictions?